frun36/control-server-doc/QTFrequentlyUsedFunctions.md

 creates a signal-slot pair.

 "In Qt, we have an alternative to the callback technique: We use signals and slots.
 A signal is emitted when a particular event occurs. [...].
 A slot is a function that is called in response to a particular signal."

+### qRegisterMetaType
+Needed for using custom types with signals and slots.